 However, you may always utilize applications to browse and order meals using the conventional “point and nod” technique.
 All of this is to say that because the people are so nice and helpful, the language barrier wasn’t as bothersome as it may be in other places.

 If you’re a first-time solo traveler, the prospect of sleeping in a hostel room might be intimidating.
 In Japan, you may stay in a capsule hotel, which is comparable to a hostel but with a lot smaller sleeping area and greater respect for your personal space.
-In Japan, eating alone is not only normal, but also the standard, so it’s a great location to try it, especially if it’s something you’re not used to.
+In Japan, eating alone is not only normal but also the standard, so it’s a great location to try it, especially if it’s something you’re not used to.

 iii.
 New Zealand